 It took a long, long time for Britain to have an explosion of Arthurian literature.
 Before the 16th century, there were few significant works (only around one per century) in Britain that mentioned King Arthur favorably.
-Besides critics and chroniclers, only Layamon’s Brut (1200 CE), Sir Gawayne and the Green Knight (from the 1360s) and Thomas Malory’s Morte d’Arthur (1469) come to mind.
+Besides critics and chroniclers, only Layamon’s Brut (c.
+1200), Sir Gawayne and the Green Knight (from the 1360s) and Thomas Malory’s Morte d’Arthur (1469) come to mind.
 After the mid-16th century, however, the number of British authors who wrote about King Arthur drastically began to increase.
 From the 16th to the 19th century, authors and poets such as Thomas Sackville, Thomas Norton, William Warner, Thomas Hughes, Edmund Spenser, William Shakespeare, Michael Drayton, John Milton, John Dryden, Sir Richard Blackmore, William Wordsworth and Alfred Tennyson all wrote about King Arthur and the magician, Merlin.

 So, even though Geoffrey of Monmouth is not remembered as a great historian, his legacy remains intact.
 The myth, folklore and legend of King Arthur and Merlin, recorded in Geoffrey of Monmouth’s The History of the Kings of Britain, survived relentless peer review to inspire authors and poets and entertainers to this very day.